fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

       </div>
     </div>
   )
-})  // highlight-line
+}  // highlight-line

 export default Togglable
 ```

+The reference assigned to the component can be accessed as a prop using `props.ref`.

-The function that creates the component is wrapped inside of a [forwardRef](https://react.dev/reference/react/forwardRef) function call.
-This way the component can access the ref that is assigned to it.
+**NOTE:** Before React 19 the function that creates the component was supposed to be wrapped inside of a [forwardRef](https://react.dev/reference/react/forwardRef) function call to enable the component to access the ref assigned to it, that is no longer required, as it's now possible to access the ref as a prop.

 The component uses the [useImperativeHandle](https://react.dev/reference/react/useImperativeHandle) hook to make its <i>toggleVisibility</i> function available outside of the component.